hubgitpathar/gmail-extension/README.md

 3. developer mode slider button appears on the right-top corner.slide developer mode button towards right to make it on.
 4. you will see three options || load unpacked || pack extension || update
 4.  you have to go for  || load unpacked||
-5. select the project folder from where you have extracted the zipped App.
+5. select the project folder (dealio new platform) from where you have extracted the zipped App.
 6. open gmail >> click on compose button ...
 7. you will see a blue coloured button.
 8.when you click this button an html template will be embedded into the message body.